- For couples, know the key charities that are important to your spouse or partner.

 - Be open to changing your charitable giving strategies as you age.

-When it comes to philanthropy, longtime Natick, Massachusetts, resident Carol O'Neil "walks the talk."
+When it comes to philanthropy, longtime Natick, MA resident Carol O'Neil "walks the talk."
 As a homemaker and mother of 4, Carol spent most of her life raising a family and volunteering her time at the local schools and teaching religion at her church.
-About 15 years ago, in Carol's late 40s, she found herself at a challenging time: approaching midlife, soon to be an empty nester, with a need to reinvent herself, and she "just wasn't feeling super healthy."
+When Carol reached her late 40s, she found herself at a challenging time: approaching midlife, soon to be an empty nester, with a need to reinvent herself, and she "just wasn't feeling super healthy."

 Then a friend told her about yoga, and a lot changed.
 "I went into the class feeling stressed and came out feeling so calm, so at peace, so relaxed," she says.
 "Yoga made me feel good, more vibrant, stronger, and clear-headed."

-After a weekend in 2004 with her sister at the Kripalu Center for Yoga & Health in Stockbridge, Massachusetts, a passion was born.
-Carol is now a 500-hour trained yoga teacher, and has served as a Kripalu Board Trustee since 2010, currently as Chair.
+After a weekend in 2004 with her sister at the Kripalu Center for Yoga & Health in Stockbridge, MA, a passion was born.
+Carol is now a 500-hour trained yoga teacher, and yoga informs her strategies for philanthropy.

 Supporting each other's passions